tottiliyt/discreteMathProject/README.md

 ### Usage

 Use any functions in the .ipynb file to do the computation you want.
-All functions are comment with it's functionality and examples.
+All functions are comment with their functionalities and examples.

 For example,
 ```Sage